AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 - The transaction context matches the one in the transaction request.

-> The historical data must align with the data used in the app circuit, as verified [earlier](#verifying-the-app-circuit-public-inputs).
+> The historical data must align with the data used in the private function circuit, as verified [earlier](#verifying-the-public-inputs-of-the-private-function-circuit).

 ## Private Inputs